Halochkin/CustomWebComponents/EventComposition/Events/TouchHover/README.md

 });

 window.addEventListener("click", (e) => {
- // if touch-hover="click" attribute was added
+   // if touch-hover="click" attribute was added, or will be done manually });
-  });
 ```